bdrhoa/TangoCard_Java_SDK/README.md

 * [JSON in Java](http://www.json.org/java/) - *org.json-20120521.jar*, included within `\lib\` folder of this SDK.
 * [Apache ANT](http://ant.apache.org/)

-<a name="tango_card_service_requests"></a>
+<a name="tango_card_service_api_requests"></a>
-# Tango Card Service Requests #
+# Tango Card Service API Requests #

-The Tango Card SDK, every Request has a corresponding success-case Response object.
+With the <a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a>, every request has a corresponding success-case response object.
+There are also several failure-case response objects which are shared between calls.
+The specifics of the request and response objects will be described in <a href="#tango_card_sdk_methods">Tango Card SDK Methods</a>.

 <a name="tango_card_service_api_endpoints"></a>
 ## Tango Card Service API Endpoints ##

-Available are two endpoints that provide the <a href="https://github.com/tangocarddev/General/blob/master/TangoCard_API.md" target="_blank">Tango Card API</a>, as defined by `enum tangocard.sdk.service.TangoCardServiceApiEnum` :
+Available are two endpoints that provide the <a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a>, as defined by `enum tangocard.sdk.service.TangoCardServiceApiEnum` :
 <dl>
     <dt>INTEGRATION</dt>
     <dd>